Avanade/Beef/samples/MyEf.Hr/docs/7-Performance-Review.md

 Once the configuration has been completed then the database can be created/updated, the code-generation performed, and the corresponding reference data loaded into the corresponding tables.

-At the command line execute the following command to perform.
+At the command line execute the following command within the `MyEf.Hr.Database` directory to perform these updates.
 The log output will describe all actions that were performed.

 ```
 dotnet run all